Skip to Main Content

 Localized Swelling

-• Side effects such as lumps and bumps are common.
+• Side effects such as lumps and bumps are common after vaccinations.
 A small, firm bump may form where the needle punctured the skin.
-This is a normal reaction, but pet owners should keep an eye on the area to make sure there is no swelling, oozing, or infection.
-The lump should disappear in about a week.
+This is a normal reaction, but pet owners should keep an eye on the area to make sure there are no signs of infection, such as swelling, oozing, or severe redness.
 Contact your veterinarian if the lump shows signs of infection or does not disappear after a week.

 Mild Discomfort

 • In some cases, dogs and cats may experience mild discomfort or soreness at the injection site.
-This is especially true if the vaccine was given in the leg or hip region.
+This is especially true if the vaccine was given in the leg or hip area.
 Your pet might exhibit signs of sensitivity when touched or may avoid putting weight on the affected leg.
 This discomfort usually subsides within a few days.
-Contact your veterinarian if signs of discomfort persist.
+Contact your veterinarian if the discomfort persists.

 Sneezing & Cold-Like Symptoms